mikanmi/runnable-platform/README.md

 ## Port HomeRemote to your environment

-1. Describe `config.json` of your preference.
+1. Describe your infrared home devices into _config.json_.
-1. Configure and port `infrared_device.py` to your environment.
+1. Configure and port *infrared_device.py* to your environment.

-The present files both are for my environment and preference.

 ## config.json

-Add your Home Electronics joining your Home Network.

-**e.g.**
+Add your infrared home devices to _config.json_:

 ```javascript:config.json
 {